 - Eye Health

-An independent survey of Guide Dogs clients was conducted, to establish their preferred options in this regard.
+An independent survey of Guide Dogs clients was then conducted.
 The results indicated that many clients felt that a lack of preventative treatment had led to their vision impairment.
-As a result, they expressed a desire for Guide Dogs to focus on preventative measures to promote better eye health in the community.
+They expressed a strong desire for preventative measures to promote better eye health in the community.

-The Guide Dogs NSW/ACT Chief Executive produced a report for the Board in March 2007, which included a proposal to establish an ocular-imaging centre to address a perceived gap in existing eye-health services.
+The Guide Dogs NSW/ACT Chief Executive produced a report for the Board in March 2007, which included a proposal to establish an ocular-imaging referral centre to address a perceived gap in existing eye-care services.

-Following extensive discussions, deliberation and consideration (including presentations from optometrists, GPs and ophthalmologists), the Board resolved to accept the Chief Executive's proposal to establish this facility, now named Centre for Eye Health, in partnership with The University of New South Wales (UNSW).
+Following extensive discussions and deliberation (including presentations from optometrists, GPs and ophthalmologists), the Board resolved to accept the Chief Executive’s proposal to establish this facility, now named Centre for Eye Health, in partnership with The University of New South Wales (UNSW).